Cardiopulmonary exercise test (CPET)

 A cardiopulmonary exercise test (CPET) is performed to assess current levels of fitness.
 A CPET measures how the heart, lungs and muscles respond to exercise.
 This information is used to work out how you may respond to the stress of surgery or other treatments.

 What happens at a CPET appointment?

 An appointment lasts for around an hour.
 We will ask you some questions about your relevant medical history, current physical activity levels and how you have been feeling recently.
-Thereafter we will ask you to perform a breathing test to assess your lung function.
+Then we will ask you to perform a breathing test to assess your lung function.
 Prior to your CPET we will stick stickers called electrodes to your chest to monitor your heart rate and rhythm.
-In addition we will fit you with a facemask to measure your breathing rate and levels of certain gases.
-We will also take your blood pressure during the test.
+We will also fit you with a facemask to measure your breathing rate and levels of certain gases.
+We will take your blood pressure during the test.